AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/AllClassReferences_1.md

 IQuery.AllClassReferences Method (CAEXObject)
 =============================================
-AutomationML 2.1 APIGets all classes which have references to the provided CAEX object.
+Gets all classes which have references to the provided CAEX object.
 Use this method to get all classes which have a class to class relation to the provided CAEX object.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)